renovatebot/renovate/docs/usage/getting-started/running.md

 #### Mend Renovate Community Edition / Enterprise Edition

-Mend Renovate Community Edition (Renovate CE) and Enterprise Edition (Renovate EE) are non-Open Source offerings of Renovate for self-hosted users.
+Mend Renovate Community Edition (Renovate CE) and Enterprise Edition (Renovate EE) are closed-source offerings of Renovate for self-hosted users.
 Renovate CE and Renovate EE have support for GitHub (both `github.com` and GitHub Enterprise Server) as well as GitLab self-hosted.
 It is built similarly to the default "full" Renovate image described above, but with these differences: